Got Live If You Want It! (EP)

-Got Live If You Want It! (stylized on the front cover as got LIVE if you want it!) is a six-song extended play (EP) release by the Rolling Stones featuring live recordings from 1965.
+Got Live If You Want It! (stylized on the front cover as got LIVE if you want it!) is a six-track, four-song extended play (EP) release by the Rolling Stones featuring live recordings from 1965.
 The title is a pun on the swamp blues song "I Got Love If You Want It" by Slim Harpo; the Stones recorded his "I'm a King Bee" for their 1964 debut album.
 Got Live If You Want It! reached number one in the UK and was the group's last EP.

 Although not issued in the US, three of its songs were included on albums released there by London Records in 1965: "I'm Alright" on Out of Our Heads; and "Route 66" and "I'm Moving On" on December's Children (And Everybody's).
 With different tracks mostly recorded in 1966, London used the title for a live album released in December 1966.